Wednesday, January 31, 2024

 Eventually, Hudson Soft would release their first console, the PC Engine, which was set to rival the NES.
 As you'd expect, Hudson would want to release a Bomberman game on their big next-gen system, so '90 feels like it expands upon everything from the original game.
 The weird mishapen human of the original has been replaced by the cute oval-headed bot we know and love, and even the professor and his lab are introduced right in the first cutscene.
 The game is split up into multiple worlds each with different aesthetics and music tracks, and there's even boss fights (albeit not very good ones) at the end of each world.
 The soundtrack takes the very simple loop of the first game and expands it into a bunch of melodies that would become iconic mainstays within the series.
 And on top of all of that, there's a Battle Mode now!
 It's pretty basic, as there's only one arena and it's multiplayer only, but it's still a step up.
 While Bomberman '90 still had some rough edges here and there, it can feel a tad repetitive and slow, it's a wonder how much Hudson managed to nail in their first true attempt at making a console Bomberman game.

-Bomberman II: A Brilliant Sequel
+Bomberman II: A Great Sequel

 Bomberman 93 & Super Bomberman: Refining The Formula